ClosedBusinessHubs Stream

 Australian Government · Australia

 This grant supported businesses to design and construct shared carbon capture, use and storage infrastructure between multiple co-located emitters and viable CO2 storage sites in Australia.
-Funding was redirected to other government priorities and the opportunity is now closed.
+It offered funding for commercial-scale CCUS hub development, design, construction and related studies, but is now closed and the program has been discontinued.

 Funding